 - Carefully checks all aspects of work for completion and accuracy before submitting. - Identifies errors (for example, typo's, computations, measurements, application of laws/rules/policies) and corrects them prior to submitting. - Cross-checks work against available resources. - Sets up a means of checks and balances to ensure work accuracy. - Considers changes in final work product to ensure usability by recipient. - Completes all revisions upon request.
+Uses optimal means of communication for efficiency and effectiveness.

 Ensures that each task accomplished represents "completed staff work."
-No remaining details/ inconsistencies for others to address.
+No remaining details/inconsistencies for others to address.